Chenpeng Village Primary School stabbing: Reactions

 Some commentaries situated the knife attacks in the wider context of China's social and economic transformation, noting the inadequacies in the country's health care system for diagnosing and treating citizens with psychiatric distress and illnesses.

 As the Chenpeng school attack was followed by the Sandy Hook Elementary School shooting in the United States hours later comparisons were drawn between the two.
-The difference in gun control laws between the two countries was used to explain the disparity in casualties of the school attacks by journalists and politicians, including U.S. Representative Jerry Nadler, and an article in the Associated Press noted that despite the different outcomes, an underlying commonality between the attacks was the increased frequency of school attacks because, "attackers often seek out the vulnerable, hoping to amplify their outrage before they themselves often commit suicide."
+The difference in gun control laws between the two countries was used to explain the disparity in casualties of the school attacks by journalists and politicians, including U.S. Representative Jerry Nadler.
+An article in the Associated Press noted that despite the different outcomes, an underlying commonality between the attacks was the increased frequency of school attacks because "attackers often seek out the vulnerable, hoping to amplify their outrage before they themselves often commit suicide."

 Comparisons were also drawn between the incident handling by the local and national governments involved.
-The lack of coverage by Chinese state-run news channels, and the lack of any emotional response from the Chinese government at all levels were contrasted to the detailed US media coverage and then-US President Barack Obama's national speech, including his commitment to tackle the underlying issues.
+The lack of coverage by Chinese state-run news channels and the lack of any emotional response from the Chinese government at any level were contrasted with the detailed US media coverage and then-US President Barack Obama's national speech, including his commitment to tackling the underlying issues.

 Footage

 The local police released footage from a security camera showing the attacker barging into the school and attacking a student.
-The video was noted and analysed by many news agencies, and contributed significantly to the widespread coverage of the incident.
+The video was noted and analyzed by many news agencies and contributed significantly to the widespread coverage of the incident.